-NOW THEREFORE, BE IT RESOLVED that Board hereby approves the Investment Policy codified as Article 1, Chapter 2 of the Mobility Authority Policy Code.
+NOW THEREFORE, BE IT RESOLVED that Board hereby approves the Investment Policy and Strategy attached as Exhibit 1, and hereby amends Article 1 of Chapter 2 of the Mobility Authority Policy Code to read in its entirety as set forth in Exhibit 1.

-Adopted by the Board of Directors of the Central Texas Regional Mobility Authority on the 30th day of January, 2013.
+Adopted by the Board of Directors of the Central Texas Regional Mobility Authority on the 1st day of July, 2015.